Find out how to request a water meter as well as the costs, conditions and installation requirements.

 If you are not a regular BuilderNet user, you can use our Guest Account option to log in.
 We will email you an invoice outlining the relevant fees.
 You need to pay the fees before a work order for the water service can be generated.

 Submit your application now

 Please refer to our Fees & charges section for the service sizes and associated costs.
 For new water services and for upgrades to existing services, infrastructure contributions may apply.

 Fees & charges

-You can submit a request for a quote by either filling in our building fees estimate request form, or by lodging a 'Quote request' in BuilderNet.
+You can submit a request for a quote by filling in our building fees estimate request form, or you can lodge a 'Quote request' in BuilderNet.

 How long will it take?

 Please allow 10 working days from the date we receive your payment for your meter to be installed.
 Please note, you will need to pay water use changes once a meter has been installed.

 If you need to put a meter request on hold please contact us on email@example.com or call 13 13 95.